fmarino-ipzs/eid-it-wallet-docs/docs/en/mobile-application-instance.rst

       - The type of the JWT, which can assume different values depending on the context.
       -

-The Key Binding Request JWT includes the following body parameters:
+The Key Binding Request JWT includes the following body claims:

 .. list-table::
     :widths: 20 60 20